MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetfile-class.md

 ### Remarks
  The `Seek` function permits random access to a file's contents by moving the pointer a specified amount, absolutely or relatively.
 No data is actually read during the seek.

  At this time, a call to this member function is only supported for data associated with `CHttpFile` objects.
 It is not supported for FTP or gopher requests.
-If you call `Seek` for one of these unsupported services, it will pass back you to the Win32 error code **ERROR_INTERNET_INVALID_OPERATION**.
+If you call `Seek` for one of these unsupported services, it will pass back you to the Win32 error code ERROR_INTERNET_INVALID_OPERATION.

  When a file is opened, the file pointer is at offset 0, the beginning of the file.